XavXS/weather-app/readme.md

+# H1 Weather App

-This is a weather app project from The Odin Project
+Weather app assignment from The Odin Project

+Features:

+- Forecasts the next 5 days
+- Current weather
+- City search
+- Lows and highs in temperature
+- Humidity and chance of rain